The Most Beautiful Villages in the World A Journey Beyond Dreams

 Artists have always fallen for Colmar.
 Its buildings tilt over the canals of La Petite Venise, sending pink, yellow, and blue reflections rippling like brush strokes in a Monet painting.
 Inside the Unterlinden Museum hangs the Isenheim Altarpiece, a giant Gothic triptych that legend says comforted plague patients.

-Bartholdi Museum telling the story behind Americas most famous gift-
+- Bartholdi Museum tells the story behind America’s most famous gift.

--the Alsatian wine route serving crisp Riesling and fragrant Gewürztraminer-
+- The Alsatian wine route serves crisp Riesling and fragrant Gewürztraminer.

 Cultural Legacy & Local Hero: